 Colostrum is occasionally and astutely known as ‘first milk’.
 It is produced in mammalian mammary glands in the latest stage of pregnancy and in the first few days after birth, and is quite simply the most important meal in one’s life.
 It is in effect a whole food that is minuscule in size yet extremely high in vital nutrients, growth factors and antibodies essential for the early development of newborn life.
-All-Life Colostrum is 30% immunoglobulin G (IgG), making it approximately double the strength of typical colostrum supplements.

 Colostrum is responsible for triggering no fewer than fifty biochemical processes in a newborn’s body, which will provide the life-long foundation of the growth process and the immune system.
 Bovine colostrum is useful for boosting immunity, preventing autoimmunity, tissue healing, and as an agent for fighting infection and disease.

-All-Life Colostrum is collected from American pasture cows exposed to severe temperature changes, which results in higher quality colostrum with higher immune factor concentration.
+All-Life Colostrum is collected from North American cows exposed to severe temperature changes, which results in higher quality colostrum with higher immune factor concentration.
 All-Life Colostrum is purified of all but trace amounts of lactose and is freeze dried to preserve the activity of its unique proteins.
 All-Life Colostrum helps to support the immune system and immune function within the upper respiratory tract.

 AOR™ guarantees that all ingredients have been declared on the label.
 Contains no wheat, gluten, nuts, peanuts, sesame seeds, sulphites, mustard, soy, eggs or shellfish.

 Take one to 10 capsules daily with/without food, or as directed by a qualified health care practitioner.